 It’s often hard to accept that people are different on many levels.
 Even if two sales people may have the same education, the same attitude, the same skills, the same IQ, EQ and other quotients, the same family and social background, the same confidence level, even the same haircut, one may consistently close big deals, the other may consistently struggle.
 What’s possible for one, will not be possible for the other: their focus should be different, too.
 Making people compete based on KPI’s set by one guy or by the competition (industry standards) violates this rule: it doesn’t lead to an intelligent organization.
 (Big does not equal intelligent.
 More often it equals fragile, slow, debt ridden and centralized, as N.N.
 Taleb pointed out.)

-One of the reasons why companies become so highly mechanical is precisely that their strategy is determined by external factors, including the competition.
+One of the reasons why companies become so highly mechanical is precisely because their strategy is determined by external factors, including the competition.
 This leads to illusion bubbles that burst even at the most superfluous observation: let’s higher the top performer away from the competition and we’re done.
 Such moves almost never work as expected, but they keep on doing it, often changing the whole company to force it happen, no matter what the costs.

 Let’s face it: nobody can “bend the universe” to their own will, or “make a dent in it”, and similar pompous nonsense.
 One can do this, the other can do that; but those whose aspirations are purely quantitative can create dumb bureaucracies only: this is the path of the faceless, undifferentiated majority.